BrunoZell/CollectiveIntelligence/litepaper.md

 This section describes the abstract domain of beings and things sharing both the same virtual cyberspace and the same actuality.

 Beings are individual living organisms, possibly self-conscious.
-In the actual they occur as the physical embodyment of that  organism.
+In the actual they occur as the physical embodyment of that  organism in the geospacial process.
 In the virtual they are represented as a _subject_.

 Things are persistent objects, usually with a certain behavior.
 In the actual, objects are characterized by their presence in the geospacial process.
 In the virtual, they are represented by (a) assumed causal behavior, and (b) an unlocked action set when the object is used as an instrument by a subject.
 Or (c) by a self-issued identity maintained by an embedded device, like a MAC address.

-- Action spaces in the virtual
 - Native human action space in the actual
 - Augmented human action space in the actual using objects as instruments
 - Acts vs actions
 - Acts as stochastic functional plan when viewed externally
 - Acts as condtional actions when viewed internally
+- Purely virtual object persistence: proof of authority or consensus
+- Action spaces in the virtual: communicating with external computer systems

+## Economics

+This section analyzes the dynamics of subjects interacting with each other in the actual.

+The geospatial process is considered the representation of actuality.
+This is where all actual economic production and consumption happens, which is what the network accounts for.

+From the outside, all subjects are viewd as having a sensory motor cycle.
+That is:

+- Gossip-activity about Observation Pool
+- Accepted domain representations (used in queries to decide)
+- Decision function that maps the latest context to a `Decision = Inaction | Action<A>` (which implies a tendency towards certain outcomes)
+- A motor system that acts according to the subjects decision function

+Further, each subject is related to one physical embodiment in the actual.
+By default, every subject with an active account is considered human and given the _Native Human Action Space_, assuming that no other life on earth is capable of using modern computer user interfaces.

+Every analysis explicitly imports domain theories.

-- Quantify causal influence on somebody or something
+- Quantify causal influence on somebody or something on somebody or something
-- Power over people = potential actual causal influence over people
-- Attribution of effects to subjects or objects inferred from action traces (compared to inaction)
+- Good: Attribution of economic productivity (compared to inaction)

-Special emphasis lies on the geospatial process, which represents actual reality.
-This is where all actual economic production and consumption happens.
+- Informative: Quantifying power balances between people = as lever over people by actions in action space that positively or negatively influce other subjects.

 With all beings and things embedded in the geospatial process, it indexes humans, animals, physical items, and natural resources.

-## Economics

 Evaluating conditional actions from proposals and commitments yields an estimation of how reality expectedly is affected by it when compared to the inaction scenario.